 Our chef Fay has been in Spain recently and has been making plenty of Gazpacho to cool and hydrate on hot summer days.
-Gazpacho is full of fibre, as well as essential vitamins and minerals, including iron, phosphorus, calcium, potassium, magnesium, sodium, manganese, zinc and copper.
+Gazpacho is full of fiber, as well as essential vitamins and minerals, including iron, phosphorus, calcium, potassium, magnesium, sodium, manganese, zinc, and copper.
 The tomatoes contain lots of vitamin E and you even get a vitamin C boost from the peppers.
 So not only is it delicious, it’s healthy, too!
-Below is Fay’s Gazpacho recipe for this Spanish favourite.
+Below is Fay’s recipe for this Spanish favourite.

 All measurements are approx and can be adjusted to taste for this Gazpacho recipe.

 – 1kg very ripe tasty tomatoes (if this isn’t available you can use tinned)

 – ¾ of a small cucumber if available, otherwise use ⅓ – ½ of a normal cucumber.
 I sometimes substitute courgette – this gives a creamier Gazpacho.